wacncontent/CustomizeTool/output/articles/mobile-services/partner-xamarin-mobile-services-ios-get-started-push.md

     ![][102]

-2. Type a name for your app in **Description**, enter and remember the unique **Bundle Identifier**, check the "Push Notifications" option in the "App Services" section, and then click **Continue**.
+2. Type a name for your app in **Description**, enter and remember the unique **Bundle Identifier**, check the "Push Notifications" option in the "Azure Websites" section, and then click **Continue**.
 This example uses the ID **MobileServices.Quickstart** but you may not reuse this same ID, as app IDs must be unique across all users.
 As such, it is recommended that you append your full name or initials after the app name.

     ![][103]